TOPICS COVER IN THIS BLOG:

-it’s easy to dismiss them as a side effect of being on your period.
-However, there’s no reason why you should be in excruciating discomfort every month for the next few decades.
+It’s easy to dismiss cramps as a side effect of being on your period.
+However, there’s no reason why you should be in excruciating discomfort every month.

 Be aware that severe cramps can be signs of underlying health conditions such as ovarian cysts, endometriosis, pelvic inflammatory disease (PID), ectopic pregnancy, miscarriage, or uterine fibroids.
 If your menstrual cramps are severe, we suggest you discuss this with a medical professional as soon as possible.

-It helps to first contemplate why we even get a period in the first place to comprehend why period cramps occur.
+It helps to first understand why we even get a period in the first place to comprehend why period cramps occur.

 Every month, a woman’s body prepares for pregnancy as part of her regular reproductive cycle.